Efficiently Testing T-Interval Connectivity in Dynamic Graphs: Introduction

 \section{Introduction}

 Dynamic networks consist of entities making contact over time with one another.
 The types of dynamics resulting from these interactions are varied in scale and nature.
-For instance, some of these networks remain connected at all times~\cite{OW05}; others are always disconnected~\cite{JFP04} but still offer some kind of connectivity over time and space ({\em temporal} connectivity); others are recurrently connected, periodic, etc. All of these contexts can be represented as dynamic graph classes.
-A dozen such classes were identified in~\cite{CFQS12} and organized into a hierarchy.
+For instance, some of these networks remain connected at all times~\cite{OW05}; others are always disconnected~\cite{JFP04} but still offer some kind of connectivity over time and space ({\em temporal} connectivity); others are recurrently connected, periodic, etc. \review{All of these contexts can be represented as properties of dynamic graphs (also called time-varying graphs, evolving graphs, or temporal graphs).
+A number of such classes were identified in recent literature and organized into a hierarchy in~\cite{CFQS12}.
+Each of these classes corresponds to specific properties which play a role either in the complexity or in the feasibility of distributed problems.
+For example, it was shown in~\cite{CFMS15} that if the edges are {\it recurrent} (i.e. if an edge appears once, it will reappear infinitely often), denoted class ${\cal R}$, then such a property guarantees the feasibility of a certain type of optimal broadcast with termination detection (namely, {\it foremost} broadcast).
+However, it is not sufficient to satisfy other measures of optimality, such as {\it shortest} or {\it fastest} broadcast.
+Strenghtening the assumption to having a {\it bound} on the reappearance time (class ${\cal B}$) makes it possible to satisfy the shortest measure, and making it even stronger by assuming that edges are periodic (class ${\cal P}$) enables fastest broadcast.
+These three classes have been shown to play a role in a variety of problems (see e.g.~\cite{AKM14,FMS13,RSCW14}).
+Another important class, which is less constrained (and thus more general) is the class of all graphs with recurrent temporal connectivity (i.e. all nodes can recurrently reach each other through journeys), corresponding to class ${\cal C}_5$ in the hierarchy of~\cite{CFQS12}.
+This property is very general, and it is used (implicitly or explicitly) in a number of recent studies addressing distributed problems in highly-dynamic environments~\cite{BDD16,BT16,BDK16,DKP15}.
+Interestingly, this property was considered more than two decades ago by Awerbuch and Even~\cite{AE84}. }